dreikanter/sublime-bookmarks/README.md

 - [All Autocomplete](https://github.com/alienhard/SublimeAllAutocomplete) — extends the default autocomplete to find matches in all open files.
 - [SublimeREPL](https://github.com/wuub/SublimeREPL) — runs an interpreter inside ST2 (Clojure, CoffeeScript, F#, Groovy, Haskell, Lua, MozRepl, NodeJS, Python, R, Ruby, Scala, shell or configure one yourself).
 - [Origami](https://github.com/SublimeText/Origami) — split the window however you like!
 Create new panes, delete panes, move and clone views from pane to pane.
+- [Schemr](https://github.com/benweier/Schemr) — allows you to quickly change your color scheme using the command palette and keyboard shortcuts.

 ### Ruby Profile